-Rheumatoid arthritis (RA) is an inflammatory chronic condition in which the body’s immune system attacks the joints, resulting in pain, swelling, and deformity.
-There is no cure for RA.
+Rheumatoid arthritis (RA) is an inflammatory autoimmune condition in which the body’s immune system attacks the joints, resulting in pain, swelling, and deformity.
+RA is chronic — there is currently no cure.

-Rheumatoid arthritis is an autoimmune disease in which the immune system mistakenly attacks the joints in the same way that the immune system normally would fight viruses or bacteria.
-In other words, the damage in RA is caused by the body’s immune system attacking the joints, most commonly those of the hands, feet, wrists, elbows, ankles, and knees.
+Rheumatoid arthritis is an autoimmune disorder in which the immune system mistakenly attacks the joints in the same way that the immune system normally would fight viruses or bacteria.
+In other words, the joint damage in RA is caused by the body’s immune system, most commonly those of the hands, feet, wrists, elbows, ankles, and knees.
 With RA, damage is typically symmetrical — when a joint is impacted, it tends to be on both sides of the body.
 For instance, both knees or both ankles are usually affected.

-The cause of RA is unknown, although it likely involves both hereditary and environmental factors.
-Environmental factors such as smoking and obesity increase the risk of developing RA.
-Read more about causes of RA.
+The cause of RA is unknown, although it likely involves both hereditary and environmental risk factors.
+Environmental factors, such as cigarette smoking and obesity, increase the risk of developing RA.
+Read more about the causes of RA.

 People have had rheumatoid arthritis since the early days of recorded history.
-As early as 1,500 B.C.E., a disease similar to RA was described in the Ebers Papyrus, an ancient Egyptian scroll documenting knowledge of medical herbs.
-RA has been discovered in Egyptian mummies, discussed in Indian literature dating as far back as 300 B.C.E., and identified in the subjects of early paintings.
-The term rheumatismus, meaning “to suffer from a flux,” was mentioned by famed Greek physician Galen sometime in the second century of the common era.
-In the western world, bloodletting and leeches were popular treatments for RA.
+As early as 1500 B.C., a disease similar to RA was described in the Ebers Papyrus, an ancient Egyptian scroll documenting knowledge of medical herbs.
+RA has been discovered in Egyptian mummies, discussed in Indian literature dating as far back as 300 B.C., and identified in the subjects of early paintings.
+The term "rheumatismus," meaning “to suffer from a flux,” was mentioned by famed Greek physician Galen sometime in the second century of the common era.
+In the Western world, bloodletting and leeches were popular treatments for RA.
 In the East, acupuncture was used.
 At least two ancient treatments — gold compounds and willow bark (which contains the active compound in Aspirin) — are effective and continue to be used today.

-Early in the 20th century, RA was believed to be caused by an infection.
+Early in the 20th century, rheumatoid arthritis was believed to be caused by an infection.
 Gold compounds and sulfa drugs were the mainstays of treatment during this period.
-Acetylsalicylic acid was isolated from willow bark and marketed as Aspirin in the early 1900s, followed later in the century by other non-steroidal anti-inflammatory drugs (NSAIDs) such as Ibuprofen.
-Disease-modifying treatments came into use in 1938, when sulfasalazine was formulated to treat RA.
+Acetylsalicylic acid was isolated from willow bark and marketed as Aspirin in the early 1900s, followed later in the century by other nonsteroidal anti-inflammatory drugs (NSAIDs), such as Ibuprofen.
+Disease-modifying treatments came into use in 1938, when Sulfasalazine was formulated to treat RA.
 Methotrexate and corticosteroids became common treatments for RA in the 1980s.
-Other 20th century breakthroughs include research proving that RA is an autoimmune disease and the identification of a genetic component.
+Other 20th century breakthroughs include research proving RA is an autoimmune disease and the identification of a genetic component.
 Anti-tumor necrosis factor drugs (or anti-TNFs), also known as biologics, first became available in the 1990s, and new biologics continue to be created.

-In the U.S., roughly 1.5 million people are thought to have RA.
-Rheumatoid arthritis affects women about three times as often as men and typically develops between the ages of 30 to 60.
+Rheumatoid arthritis is the most common type of inflammatory arthritis, affecting more than 1.3 million people in the U.S. Rheumatoid arthritis affects women about three times as often as men and typically develops between the ages of 30 and 60.

 Rheumatoid arthritis affects each person a little differently.
 Symptoms depend on the stage of the condition and can appear or disappear at any time.
 Symptoms generally focus on the joints and tend to occur symmetrically, on both sides of the body.
 Symptoms worsen during disease exacerbations (also called flares) and may subside during periods of remission.

-The most common symptoms of RA include swollen, stiff, painful joints, joint damage, and limited mobility.
-Fatigue and inflammation in other parts of the body, especially the eyes, mouth, and lungs, are also typical in cases of RA.
-Many people with RA experience weight loss and depression, which is common in all chronic illnesses.
+The most common symptoms of RA include swollen, stiff, painful joints; joint damage; and limited mobility.
+Morning stiffness, fatigue, and inflammation in other parts of the body — especially the eyes, mouth, blood vessels, and lungs — are also typical in cases of RA.
+Many people with RA experience weight loss and depression, which is common in people living with any type of chronic illnesses.
 Read more about rheumatoid arthritis symptoms.

 Read more about types of RA.

 Rheumatoid arthritis itself is not considered a fatal disease.
-However, severe RA can cause respiratory or cardiovascular complications that raise the risk of death.
+However, severe RA can cause lung disease or cardiovascular complications that raise the risk of death.
 People living with RA also have a higher risk for developing diabetes, which can lower life expectancy.

 Rheumatoid arthritis symptoms can come and go with flares.
 Common triggers for flares include stress, overexertion, infection, and lack of sleep.